jasonsbeer/Amiga-N2630/README.md

 <sup>C</sup> No jumper.
 <sup>D</sup> Jumper placed.
 ## ATA/IDE Port
 The N2630 includes an AUTOBOOT<sup>A</sup> ATA/IDE port compatable with hard drives and ATAPI<sup>B</sup> devices.
 The port supports two devices (master and slave) and operates in PIO mode.
 The port may be disabled by placing a jumper on J600 (Table 2).
-For instructions on installing a new hard drive on an Amiga, refer to the [Commodore Hard Drive User's Guide](DataSheet/Commodore_A4000_Amiga_Hard_Drive_Users_Guide.pdf).
-This manual includes the HDToolBox user guide and other useful information for setting up both IDE and SCSI devices.
+For instructions on installing a new hard drive on Amiga computers, refer to the [Commodore Hard Drive User's Guide](DataSheet/Commodore_A4000_Amiga_Hard_Drive_Users_Guide.pdf).
+This includes the HDToolBox user guide and other useful information for setting up both IDE and SCSI devices.

 <sup>A</sup>AUTOBOOT requires Kickstart v37.300 or greater or compatable SCSI.device in Kickstart.
 <sup>B</sup>ATAPI support included in Kickstart 3.1.4+.
 Older versions of Kickstart may require installation of third party ATAPI drivers.